Stonesjtu/go-docker/README.md

 Administrator, via the web interface, must activate the users after their first login.
 Guest can be disabled afterward.

 Care should be taken regarding disk space used in the guest home directory.
 Usage is visible in administrator panel of the web interface.

+## Node reservation

+with mesos, a node can be reserved for a set of users or projects.

+Simply add to mesos-slave the attribute:

+    reservation:users_or_project_names_comma_separated

+    example:

+    reservation:user1,project2

 ## Tips